 Yes, this speeds up the process compared to other filing avenues, assuming the I-130 gets approved.

-How long does it take for the U.S. State Department to File Form DS-261?
+How long does it take for the National Visa Center (NVC) to process the DS-260?

-It typically takes two to three weeks, although additional backlogs may exist.
+It typically takes two to six months, although additional backlogs may exist.

-They can, but they should apply for Advance Parole Form I-131.
-Having this permission in hand will facilitate easier re-entry into the U.S. when they want to come back from overseas.
+Nothing prevents your parents from traveling outside the U.S., but they should apply for the Advance Parole Form I-131.
+Having this travel document in hand will allow easier re-entry into the U.S.

 Are my parents required to get a medical exam?